What Are Chronic Hiccups?

 Chronic hiccups are relatively rare, but can cause great suffering.
 They interfere with eating, speech, sleep, and breathing.
 In extreme cases, they lead to malnutrition, exhaustion, depression, and suicidal ideation.
 The exact prevalence is unknown, but men are affected significantly more than women.

-Unlike self-limited acute hiccups, chronic hiccups generally indicate an underlying organic cause that requires systematic investigation.
-Identification and treatment of the underlying cause are essential for control of the episodes.
+Unlike self-limited acute hiccups, chronic hiccups generally point to an underlying organic cause that requires systematic workup.
+Identifying and treating the underlying cause is essential to control the episodes.

 01